rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 	![alt text](images/AFR_HelloWorld_Test_Response.png "a:FreeRTOS Successful Response")

-## Configure and Deploy AWS Greengrass
+## Configure and Deploy AWS Greengrass on Xilinx Ultra96

 The Ultra96 runs Linux and AWS Greengrass.
 You will copy the credentials you download from the IoT console to the Ultra96 SD Card with TBD file name(s) into TBD directory.
 These credentials will link the device to your account which we will then use to deploy a simple "Hello world" Lambda function and subscribe to the associated MQTT message from the platform.